American Indian languages * American Indian tribes * What's new on our site today!

 A pause sound, like the one in the middle of the word "uh-oh."

 Wichita is a tone language.
 Some Wichita syllables are pronounced with higher pitch than others.
 In English, the last syllable of a question is pronounced with high pitch, so you can hear the difference between sentences like "You see a man." and "You see a man?"
-In Wichita, such high and low tones are used in nearly every word, giving the language a lively sound.
+In Wichita pronunciation, such high and low tones are used in nearly every word, giving the language a lively sound.

 There are two main Wichita tones: high and low.
 The tones are usually written like this: